Thanks, we'll contact you soon.

-Onboarding a reliable software development partner solves so many problems.
+Onboarding a reliable and secure software development partner solves so many problems.
 A stable and elastic partner will enable you to pivot, flex, and speed up or down safely.
-When outsourcing software development, passing security requirements is an overwhelming and important step to take with your vendor, IT team, and security group.
+When outsourcing software development, passing security requirements is an overwhelming and essential step to take with your vendor, IT team, and security group.

 The mark of an organized, professional software development partner is one who can produce evidence of their ability to ensure security on multiple levels: your data, the source code, how the software is designed, and the environment or infrastructure where the software lives and teams operate.